wultra/powerauth-server/docs/PowerAuth-Server-1.8.0.md

 A new column `status_reason` has been added to the `pa_operation` table.
 It provides optional details why the status changed.
 The value should be sent in the form of a computer-readable code, not a free-form text.

+### Make protocol Column not-null

+The column `protocol` in the table `pa_activation` has been already added in the previous version.
+Since the data should be migrated now, make the column not null.